f-min/WCD_probe/README.md

 ### cons

-- It requires a certain amount of CPU work
+- It requires a certain amount of time
 - It is well suited for small scale analysis but not for large scale analysis.
 - to correctly detect the WCD it requires user authentication on the domain to be analyzed